simplyspoke/osx-config/README.md

 What development workstation is complete with setting up git, so lets get to it.

 First, we create a couple of files in our home directory for git to pull its basic configurations from, `.gitconfig` and `.gitignore`.
-The `.gitconfig` sets up some basic git cli colorizations, a few aliases, and a couple of other confirmations to improve our cli experiance.
-Our new `.gitignore` helps us exclude irritating rideallong files like `.DS_Store`, `.Trashes`, and etc.
+The `.gitconfig` sets up some basic git cli colorizations, a few aliases, and a couple of other confirmations to improve our cli experience.
+Our new `.gitignore` helps us exclude irritating ride along files like `.DS_Store`, `.Trashes`, and etc.

 After we have these files in place, we use the the name and email we entered before to setup our default git identity.
 Optionally, if we want to use git with github, we can also set our github username and provide access to our keychain for credentials.